containerd/containerd/docs/registry.md

 Refer to [Pushing and pulling images](https://cloud.google.com/container-registry/docs/pushing-and-pulling) for detailed information on the above steps.

-> Note: The JSON key file is a multi-line file and can be cumbersome to use its contents as a key outside of file.
+> Note: The JSON key file is a multi-line file and it can be cumbersome to use the contents as a key outside of the file.
 It is worthwhile generating a single line format output of the file.
 One way of doing this is using the `jq` tool as follows: `jq -c . key.json`

 It is beneficial to first confirm that from your terminal you can authenticate with your GCR and have access to the storage before hooking it into containerd.
 This can be verified by performing a login to your GCR and pushing an image to it as follows: